unreality/nCryptAgent/README.md

 * `tpmvscmgr.exe destroy /instance <DeviceID>` where `<DeviceID>` is the id of the tpm smart card.
 If you only have one tpm smart card, this will be `ROOT\SMARTCARDREADER\0000`
 * To get a list of `DeviceIDs` run `wmic path win32_PnPEntity where "DeviceID like '%smartcardreader%'" get DeviceID,Name,Status`

+## Building

+* To build you'll need `windres` which can be obtained by downloading the latest release of [llvm-mingw](https://github.com/mstorsjo/llvm-mingw)
+* Download go deps with `go mod tidy`
+* `windres.exe -i resources.rc -o rsrc.syso -O coff`
+* `go build -ldflags "-H=windowsgui" -o build\nCryptAgent.exe`

+I'll get around to making a proper build script at some point...

+## Known Issues

+* Sometimes the PIN prompt does not obtain focus correctly and will popup in the background
+*